Flexberry/flexberry.github.io/pages/products/flexberry-analytics/pentaho/fan_mondrian-cube.en.md

 ## Create A Measure

-Add measure to the cube (RMB on the cube and select "Add Measure") and fill in:
+Add measure to the cube (RMB on the cube and choose `Add Measure`) and fill in:

 ![](/images/pages/products/flexberry-analytics/mondrian-cube-006.png)